cvat-ai/cvat/site/content/en/docs/administration/advanced/k8s_deployment_with_helm.md

 1. Ingress configuration for the Traefik ingress controller is enabled by default.

    Note for Minikube use:
-   - because the Traefik creates its main service with `Loadbalanser` type, which involve the assignment of externalIP by Cloud, what never happens on Minikube, you need to explicitly set the externalIP address for the traefic service.
+   - because the Traefik creates its main service with `LoadBalancer` type, which involve the assignment of externalIP by Cloud, what never happens on Minikube, you need to explicitly set the externalIP address for the traefic service.
      Add the following to `values.override.yaml` file: